Nuclear weapon: Disarmament

 As of early 2019, more than 90% of world's 13,865 nuclear weapons were owned by Russia and the United States.

 United Nations

 The UN Office for Disarmament Affairs (UNODA) is a department of the United Nations Secretariat established in January 1998 as part of the United Nations Secretary-General Kofi Annan's plan to reform the UN as presented in his report to the General Assembly in July 1997.

 Its goal is to promote nuclear disarmament and non-proliferation and the strengthening of the disarmament regimes in respect to other weapons of mass destruction, chemical and biological weapons.
 It also promotes disarmament efforts in the area of conventional weapons, especially land mines and small arms, which are often the weapons of choice in contemporary conflicts.

+Political effects

+Comparative studies have shown that nuclear weapons programs produce systems of secrecy, reduction in democratic practices, and concentration of power in the executive branch.
+These have had different specific expressions in different countries, ranging from systems with some ostensible transparency and accountability, to systems where there is essentially no public participation in nuclear decision-making, even in some democracies.

+Different nuclear-armed states, over time, developed different approaches to the question of nuclear weapons use decisions are made, and by whom they can be made.
+This is referred to as "launch authority."
+As many of these procedures are treated as deeply secret, the exact details are often debated.
+A general historical trend, however, is that new nuclear states have often taken many years to formalize their procedures for authorizing nuclear weapons use, and that there are often an early reliance on military control of the weapons, with differing degrees of centralized civilian control.
+At times, states have relied to greater or lesser extents on automation, computerization, and increasingly complex command, control, and communications systems to facilitate the use of nuclear weapons and the detection of potential use against them.